-3. Use 2 round bladed knives and cut together into a crumble, then add 1 tablespoon of cold water, and using your hands, start to bring the dough together.
+3. Use 2 round-bladed knives and cut together into a crumble, then add 1 tablespoon of cold water, and using your hands, start to bring the dough together.
 Add a little more water until the mixture comes together then place on a lightly floured surface and bring the dough together to form a ball.
-Cover in clear wrap and place in fridge to chill while preparing filling.
+Cover with clear wrap and place in the fridge to chill while preparing the filling.

 4. Make the apple pie filling.
 Core, peel and slice the apples and set aside.

-5. In a bowl, add the remaining pie ingredients EXCEPT the tablespoon of butter and stir to combine.
+5. In a bowl, add the remaining pie ingredients EXCEPT for the tablespoon of butter, and stir to combine.
 Then add the apples to the mixture and shake it so the apples are nicely coated.

 6. Take pie crust and divide into 2.
-Roll out one on floured surface and then place in a 9 inch pie pan.
+Roll out one on a floured surface and then place in a 9-inch pie pan.
 Make sure the pastry comes up the sides of the dish and a little over the rim.

-7. Place apples in bottom crust and dot with the tablespoon of butter.
+7. Place apples in the bottom crust and dot with the tablespoon of butter.

-8. Next roll out 2nd crust.
-You can place this on top of the apples as a whole piece, or cut in strips and make lattice top.
+8. Next roll out the 2nd crust.
+You can place this on top of the apples as a whole piece, or cut into strips and make a lattice top.

 9. Brush the top with milk and sprinkle with sugar then place in the oven for 40 - 50 minutes until golden.